 Classroom-Based Assessments are Common Level assessments.
-There is one Descriptor at Level 2:
+There is one Descriptor at Level 2: Achieved.

-Achieved.

-The teacher's judgement on whether the student's work in the Classroom-Based Assessment is awarded the Achieved Descriptor is based on the Features of Quality for the Presentation set out in these Guidelines.
+The teacher's judgement on whether the student's work in the Classroom-Based Assessment is awarded the Achieved Descriptor is based on the Features of Quality for My Enterprise in Animation Story set out in these Guidelines.